 Asda Price Guarantee

-When is comes to great sounding money saving offers from the supermarkets, like the Asda Price Guarantee, nothing bugs me more than shopper expecting it to save them money without effort.
-I’ve spoken to shoppers in stores who believe they’re saving big money, but their trolley contents are doing the complete opposite.
+When is comes to great sounding money saving offers from the supermarkets, like the Asda Price Guarantee, nothing bugs me more than a shopper expecting it to save them money without effort.
+I’ve spoken to shoppers in stores who believe they’re saving big money, but their trolley contents are doing the complete opposite to what they expect.
 Here’s how to properly use the Asda Price Guarantee, something the store is hoping you won’t do.

-To save money, and I mean £10-£20 on a large £80 shop, you need to first look at how to use the Asda Price Guarantee.
-It says that you’ll never pay more for a branded product, even on offer, than a competing supermarket.
+To save money, and I mean £10-£20 on a large £80 shop, you need to first look at how use my asda price guarantee trick.
+For reference, the Asda Price Guarantee says that you’ll never pay more for a branded product, even on offer, than a competing supermarket.
 If the item would be cheaper elsewhere, or even the same price, Asda guarantee to give you a voucher for 10% extra off.

 Simple so far right?
 Well, the nature of most of our shopping habits means that we still like bargains.
 So even if we’ve added some items we know are cheaper at say Tesco, we’ll likely still add some “special offers” that seem cheap in Asda too while there.
 This is where it all falls down.
 The money you’re saving on the products “cheaper” in Asda, take away from the Asda Price Guarantee voucher value you’d get for the items “cheaper elsewhere”.
 It works over the value of your WHOLE branded shop.